xiaoyoumin/Synthetic-THE-RF-Data-Generation/README.md

 - A large number of scatterers is required to establish fully developed ultrasound speckle statistics.
-Consequently, the Field II simulation is also computationally expensive; in the current examples, one RF frame can take roughly half an hour to compute, depending on hardware and scatterer count.
+Consequently, the Field II simulation is also computationally expensive; in the current examples, one RF frame can take roughly half an hour to compute for phantom model and roughly six hours for liver model due to the the large convex-probe scene, depending on hardware and scatterer count.
+- Enabling frequency-dependent attenuation substantially increases the per-frame Field II simulation time.
 - Field II simulation is run inside `parfor` in `FIELD_calc_RF.m`.

 ## Citation